sjgknight/creds-hugo-research-group/content/research/portfolio-data.md

 ---

 ## Our datafied world and tools to understand it [{{< icon name="link" pack="fas" >}}](.#Data) [{{< icon name="level-up-alt" pack="fas" >}}](.) {#Data}

-That there is an impetus for us to learn new technologies and approaches to data that help us understand our world for a sustainable future,  and that there are new tools to support us in this, including simulations and extended reality to develop our data literacy

 {{< spoiler text="Click to read more" >}}